Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step 5

-Run the Billing endpoint, you should now have Debug output to the console.
+Run the Billing endpoint, you should now see Debug output to the console.
 Also check the bin folder and see if it contains a file called `trace.log`.

 ### Step 6

-NLog is configured to write log events asynchronous.
-We need to make sure that NLog gets the opportunity to flush all its log events when endpoint is terminated.
+NLog is configured to write log events asynchronously.
+We need to make sure that NLog gets the opportunity to flush all its log events when endpoint is terminated or else we risk to loose potentially important information of the last few things that happened.

-Open `ProgramService.cs` and add the following line to the `Exit` method
+Open `ProgramService.cs` and add the following line to the `Exit` method:

 ```c#
 NLog.LogManager.Shutdown();
 ```

-We also make sure that event log entries with level ERROR and FATAL are written to the windows event log.

 ## Exercise 6.3: Override host identifier